jrmeyerhofer/LITA2017/Lesson_5/README.md

 ## Lesson Steps

 **Background:** Open this URL in a browser window: https://api.oadoi.org/10.1088/0004-637x/812/2/158.
 This has called the oaDOI API (https://oadoi.org/api) returning JSON data about that DOI.
 This API gives us access to oaDOI's data about DOIs and their details.
-We are going to create a simple application that will take a DOI input, call the oaDOI API and then display the data we get back.
+We are going to create a simple application that will take a DOI input, call the oaDOI API, and display the data we get back.

 1. Open Google Drive: https://drive.google.com
 2. Create a new Google Sheet and name our file: "LITA 2017 API (Lesson Five)"